retypeapp/retype/faq.md

 ## Is Retype free to use?

-Yes, Retype is free to use with both open-source and commercial projects.
+Yes, Retype is free to use with both open-source and commercial projects up to 100 pages per project.

 With [Retype Pro](/pro/pro.md), you get the following additional features: